puppetlabs/puppet-docs/source/learning/modules1.markdown

 ### Obtaining Modules

 Puppet Labs provides the [Puppet Forge](http://forge.puppetlabs.com), the place to share and find Puppet modules.
-The Puppet Forge is a great place to start looking for modules that you can use or adapt for your environment.
-Most of these modules are open source and you can easily contribute updates and changes to improve or enhance these modules.
-You can also contribute your own modules.
+For more information, see [About the Puppet Forge](#forge) below.

 Module Structure